YuxingLiu/CarND-Advanced-Lane-Lines/README.md

 The code for this section is in the notebook [`Test Video Pipeline_challenge.ipynb`](https://github.com/YuxingLiu/CarND-Advanced-Lane-Lines/blob/master/Test%20Video%20Pipeline_challenge.ipynb).

-In order to implement the lane detection method on the challenge video, a few modificications are made:
+In order to implement the lane detection method on the challenge video, a few modifications are made:
-1. Gradient threshold is removed from the pipeline, since it cannot effectively differentiate between the actual lane lines and outliers such as shadows and differnt paving colors.
+1. Gradient threshold is removed from the pipeline, since it cannot effectively differentiate between the actual lane lines and outliers such as shadows and different paving colors.
 2. The color threshold values are lower due to different lighting conditions.

 | Color Space        | Channel   |  Threshold |